Sky-Wright/SteamLess-Proton/README.md

 ### Highlighted Features

-- **Right-click .exe → run with SteamLess → guided wizard → perfect desktop integration**
+- **Native Desktop Intergration**
-  Each app runs in its own isolated environment with real C: drives and registries.
+  Right-click .exe → run with SteamLess → guided wizard → perfect desktop integration Each app runs in its own isolated environment with real C: drives and registries.

 - **Independent dual-path Proton engine — does NOT use UMU**